GoogleCloudPlatform/community/tutorials/install-bower-dependencies-on-google-app-engine.md

 "[Bower][bower]: A package manager for the web." – bower.io

-If you're using Bower to install web dependencies for your app and you're deploying your app to App Engine Flexible environment, then there are several ways to make sure the dependencies are available to your deployed app.
+If you're using Bower to install web dependencies for your app and you're deploying your app to App Engine flexible environment, then there are several ways to make sure the dependencies are available to your deployed app.
 This tutorial discusses three different methods.